The 2018 Learning Zone Competition is now open!

 Who can enter?

-This competition is open to students attending public, private or home schools, between the ages of 11 and 18 years old.
+This competition is open to students from all countries attending public, private or home schools, between the ages of 10 and 18 years old.

 How will my entry be judged?